mikenguyen13/data_analysis/_book/36-sensitivity-robustness.md

     perm = perm_controls,
     base = base_controls,
     # perm_fe = perm_fe_controls,

-    # nonperm_fe = nonperm_fe_controls, # if you want to include fixed effects sequentially (not all combinations) (e.g., you want to test country or state fixed effect, not both )
+    # if you want to include fixed effects sequentially (not all combinations)
+    # (e.g., you want to test country or state fixed effect, not both )
+    # nonperm_fe = nonperm_fe_controls,
     # fe_always = F,  # if you want to have a model without any Fixed Effects

-    sort = "asc-by-fe", # sort "asc", "desc", or by fixed effects: "asc-by-fe" or "desc-by-fe"
+    # sort "asc", "desc", or by fixed effects: "asc-by-fe" or "desc-by-fe"
+    sort = "asc-by-fe",

     # if you have less variables and want more aesthetics
     # control_geom = 'circle',